 Much like buying a home, for many people being their own boss or owning their own business is part of the American Dream.
-But when it comes to getting a mortgage, self-employed veterans can face some unique challenges.
+But when it comes to getting a VA mortgage, self-employed Veterans can face some unique challenges.

-Self-employment income can be less consistent than income from a salaried position.
+Self-employment income can be less consistent than income from a traditional, salaried position.
 That inconsistency will often trigger additional scrutiny from a lender.
 The main reason for this is so the lender can assess the risk of your loan and make sure you can take on a monthly VA mortgage payment.

 Yes, in most cases self-employed applicants will need two years of tax returns and other critical business documents to verify their income and contend for a VA loan.

 Self-employment is a broad term that can cover multiple employment scenarios.

 Some of the more common can include:

 Policies and guidelines on self-employment income will vary depending on the lender and other factors.